bioinf-mcb/metagenome_assembly/README.md

 ### Then pipeline forks into two branches - taxonomical and functional

+### T - Taxonomical annotation
+These steps will bin contigs using `MetaBAT2`, check bins for quality and contamination using `CheckM` and assign taxonomical classification for MAGs using `GTDB`.

 ### F - Functional annotation
 #### F1 - Gene prediction
 This step will perform gene recognition using `Prodigal`.